googol/ts-clean-xml/README.md

 `hasName`: takes a name (`XmlName` or string) and an `XmlElement` or an `Attribute` and returns true if the name matches the element or attribute.

-`hasAttribute`: takes an attribute name (`XmlName` or string) and an `XmlElement` and retusn true if the element has an attribute with the given name.
+`hasAttribute`: takes an attribute name (`XmlName` or string) and an `XmlElement` and returns true if the element has an attribute with the given name.

-`hasAttributeValue`: takes a string value, an attribute name (`XmlName` or string) and an `XmlElement` and retusn true if the element has an attribute with the given name and value.
+`hasAttributeValue`: takes a string value, an attribute name (`XmlName` or string) and an `XmlElement` and returns true if the element has an attribute with the given name and value.

 `hasTextValue`: takes a string value and an `XmlElement`, and returns true if the given value is the only content of the element.